 The following limitations apply to the use of canvas apps, flows, and custom connectors in solutions.

-For table forms, see Forms.
+- For table forms, go to Forms.

-For processes, see Processes.
+- For processes, go to Processes.

-For business rules, see Business Rules.
+- For business rules, go to Business Rules.